Miami-Dade Superintendent Alberto Carvalho Proposes Staggered Return To The Classroom

 “I’m excited and worried and nervous and happy at the same time, it’s a million feelings at once,” she said.

-Her mom is looking forward for her to return to the classroom, saying online learning is not the same.
+Her mom is looking forward to her return to the classroom, saying online learning is not the same.

 The high school start time would revert back to 7:20 a.m. beginning on October 5th.